 Online communication can often seem cold or distant, creating a barrier between students and instructors.
 To help students succeed, that is the last perception we want them to have!
 How can we adjust our behavior to help with this perception?
 By making a point of being warm and somewhat informal in our communications, it helps online and hybrid students see their instructor as a human, making the social connection that can be missed in asynchronous online communication.
 Look at the difference in the following two announcements:

 “The materials for today’s class are now available on Blackboard under the Week 6 folder.
-The assignment is due Tuesday night.”
+The assignment is due Tuesday night.
+No exceptions!”

 Contrast that announcement with the following:

+Thanks for a great discussion yesterday in class!
 The materials for today’s online class are available on Blackboard.
 Go under Course Content > Week 6.
 You’ll find a brief video going over what needs to be done, reference materials and the assignment, which is due Tuesday night.
-As always, email or text me if you have any questions or problems!
+As always, email or text me ahead of time if you have any questions or problems so I can help!

 These two announcements convey the same information, but they say it very differently.
 While the first does give information on where to find content and when things are due, the second goes over what the students will find on Blackboard and reminds them that their instructor is available for assistance if they need it.
-It’s very easy to write announcements and other communications in Blackboard as you would a professional email – succinct and straightforward.
-But the best communications to online learners are ones that give both the information students need and the feeling of a personal connection.
+It’s very easy to write announcements and other communications in Blackboard as you would a professional email – succinct and straightforward (but, think of the times when straight-forward professional emails were misconstrued by the recipient – perhaps due, in part, to a lack of personal voice.
+The best communications to online learners are ones that give both the information students need and the feeling of a personal connection.
 Immediacy correlates with student satisfaction, cognition and motivation (Baker, 2010) — and who doesn’t want that!

 We are each of us human beings, and personal and emotional connections to groups help us succeed in many areas of our lives.
 That is the fundamental purpose of social presence in teaching.
 Learning the names and interests of your students is only part of that presence.
 Your students also want to have a personal and emotional connection to you as the instructor, so you must make the effort to be present on a social level.
 Just as in the classroom, a student may not reach out to you (via email, office hours, or another form of communication) but your social presence (regardless of physical time and space) lets them feel comfortable in relating to you and most importantly, know that they can reach out if they need to.